reaktoro/reaktoro/docs/sphinx/tutorial.rst

 Single-phase chemical equilibrium calculation
 ---------------------------------------------

-We present below a python script that performs a single-phase chemical equilibrium calculation using Reaktoro.
+We present below a Python script that performs a single-phase chemical equilibrium calculation using Reaktoro.
 The single phase in the chemical system is an *aqueous phase* with its chemical species automatically collected from a given thermodynamic database.
 We are interested in calculating the amounts of